Tetraphobia: Outside Asia

-Efforts to accommodate tetraphobia-related sensitivities have been seen in Canada, which has a significant population of Chinese descent.
+Efforts to accommodate tetraphobia-related sensitivities have been seen in Canada, particularly in areas with significant ethnic Chinese populations.
 Richmond Hill, Ontario banned the number four on new houses in June 2013.
 Property developers in Vancouver omitted the number from new buildings until October 2015, when the city banned non-sequential numbering schemes.

 In the Aria Hotel in Las Vegas, among others, numbers 40-49 are skipped for the same reasons they may be omitted in China.

 In some Italian regions (e.g. Tuscany) four means coffin and thus it is feared.

 Corporate examples

 Nokia

 The software platform Symbian, used by Finnish telecommunications firm Nokia in their Series 60 platform, avoids releases beginning with 4, as it did when it was EPOC and owned by Psion (there was no Psion Series 4, and there was no 4th edition of S60).
 This was done "as a polite gesture to Asian customers".
 Similarly, Nokia did not release any products under the 4xxx series, although some of Nokia's other products do contain the number 4, such as the Series 40 platform, and the Nokia 3410.
 However, as of the Mobile World Congress 2019 event, the company had announced the Nokia 4.2.